GWR 4073 Class: Preservation

 Two of the eight preserved Castles, nos.
 5043 Earl of Mount Edgcumbe and 7029 Clun Castle, are fitted with double chimneys while the remaining six are still fitted with the original single chimney.

 4079 was purchased by Sir William McAlpine and hauled a small number of railtours on the main line in its early preservation years before being sold to Hamersley Iron in the Pilbara region of Western Australia and exported in 1977.
 In 1989 it was moved by road to Perth where it double-headed with 4472 Flying Scotsman operating as far as Esperance.
 In 2000 it was donated by Rio Tinto to the Great Western Society and restored to operational condition at the Didcot Railway Centre in 2021.

+As of 2024, three Castles are operational.
+Both 5043 and 7029 have mainline certificates with 4079 restricted to only operate on heritage lines.
+Two engines, 5029 and 5080, are being overhauled.
+5080 is due to have its boiler assessed in 2024 to ascertain the cost of its overhaul; to speed up the engine's return to service only the boiler is to be overhauled while its bottom-end remains intact.
+The engine will only operate on heritage railways at first, but a full mechanical overhaul to mainline standards will be undertaken once enough money has been raised.
+The engine will eventually become part of Tyseley's pool of mainline certified alongside class members 5043 and 7029.
+In 2023, 5029 was undergoing a mainline standard overhaul to be completed by late 2024.